Grape-Labs/gitbook/gspl/how-gspl-works.md

 - config: The public key representing the unique identifier of the created root directory, acting as a namespace for associated governance entries.
 - admin: The public key of the administrator responsible for overseeing and approving governance-related actions, such as managing listing approvals, within this configuration.
 - verifierRealm: The public key address that references the parent DAO, acting as the overarching governance structure for this configuration, potentially inheriting certain rules or permissions.
+- verifier: The account signer and fee payer for the GovBoardingConfig creation.
+This account serves as the gatekeeper, ensuring that changes to the configuration are authorized and aligned with the GovBoarding structure.
+It provides an additional layer of security and control over the fundamental settings.

 ### updateAdmin

 The updateAdmin instruction is responsible for modifying the admin associated with a given GovBoardingConfig.
 This allows an exisitng GovBoardingConifg to change the authority that approves or denies listing-related actions within that specific configuration.
-In order to update the admin the required accounts are the following:
+In order to update the admin, authorization is required from the current verifier to prevent unauthorized changes.
+Listed below are the key accounts for updateAdmin:

 - config: The public key address that identifies the existing created GovBoardingConfig root entry.
 - admin: The public key address of the existing administrator.
 - newAdmin: The publick key address of the new adminstrator tha the specific config needs to be changed to.
+- verifier: The account signer and fee payer that typically is also the GovBoardingConfig creator.

 ### updateVerifier

+The updateVerifier instruction is designed to modify the Verifier account associated with a GovBoardingConfig.
+This allows the DAO to change the entity responsible for authorizing modifications to the configuration.

 ### Additional considerations for GovBoardingConfig
   - Security: The admin public key should be carefully managed to prevent unauthorized access and modifications to the DAO's governance structure.